Deferred Payment Agreements

 You may be eligible for a deferred payment agreement if:

-- You have less than £23,250 in assets or savings (not including the value of your home).
+- You have less than the national “upper capital limit” assets or savings (not including the value of your home) See our information on Fees Costs and Allowances which we update each April.

 Considering your options